samielatri/pokemon-team-generator-ai/README.md

 2.Les froussards au placards
 3.Garde le sourire pour reussir

+Maintenant go voir requirements

 ### requirements

 Hey nerd !
-Create a conda environment with all packages specified in "requirements.txt" file, present, is in root folder.
+Create a conda environment with python's version equal to 3.8 with all packages specified in "requirements.txt" file that is present is in root folder, installed.
 Clone this repo and enjoy !!

 ### How to use it professor ?